Month 2, Day 3, Wednesday 2:00 p.m.

 “I have something important to discuss with you.
 I’d rather not do it where random passersby can eavesdrop.”

 Sebastien hoped it wasn’t some juicy piece of gossip or the like.
 Ana was much more socially attentive than Sebastien, and tended to care about things that could create social leverage, whereas Sebastien just wanted to focus on the magic.
-Some day, she would probably leave all this behind, and knowing all the latest news would be useless.
+Someday, she would leave all this behind, and knowing all the latest gossip would be useless.

 Even though the hallways were mostly empty of students, Ana pulled Sebastien into an unoccupied classroom, closing the door behind them.

-Normally, this level of intrigue would have raised Sebastien’s interest, but at the moment it was all she could do to keep herself from vibrating apart.
-She suppressed another shudder at the unfortunate choice of wording.
+Normally, this level of intrigue would have raised Sebastien’s interest, but at that moment, it was all she could do to keep herself from vibrating apart.
+She suppressed another shudder at the unfortunate wording of her thoughts.

 Ana ran her fingertips lightly over the smooth knit of her scarf, her face alight with some emotion Sebastien couldn’t place.
 “You mentioned that I needed to deal with my uncles in a more effective and permanent way, do you remember?
 Well, I’ve figured out how to do it.
 I’m going to discredit them and, hopefully, have them removed from the Gervin Family line of succession.
-My father has the ability to do that, if there’s just cause, I just need to convince him it’s necessary.”
+My father has the ability to do that, if there’s just cause.
+I simply need to convince him it is necessary.”

 “Great,” Sebastien said.
 She realized her fingers were tapping impatiently against the side of her thigh and stilled them.
 “Did you need feedback on your plan, then?
-I’m not the best with social manipulation, and I don’t know your father at all, so I’m not sure I’ll be much help, but I’m happy to listen.”
+I’m not particularly versed with social manipulation, and I don’t know your father at all, so I’m not sure I’ll be much help, but I’m happy to listen.”

 Sebastien stared at Ana.
 “You want me to break into your uncle’s office and go through his vault?”

 “Well, maybe,” Ana said, biting her lip anxiously.
 “I’m open to suggestions about the details of how we’d implement all this.
-It shouldn’t be that dangerous, because I’ve got a plan to make sure Uncle Malcom preoccupied at the time, and I know how his security system works.”
+It shouldn’t be that dangerous; I’ve a plan to make sure Uncle Malcolm is preoccupied at the ftime, and I know how his security system works.”

-She slammed the door behind her, leaving Sebastien alone with the echo off the stone walls.
+She slammed the door behind her, leaving Sebastien alone with the echo of Ana’s bitterness off the stone walls.

 Author Note 4/28/22: I got the cover art for Book 3: A Sacrifice of Light in.
 I’ll be sending out a newsletter tomorrow morning for my inner circle peeps for an early look.
 If you like always being the first to get stuff like that, as well as little chats about what I’m up to with life and writing, and funny memes, the monthly newsletter is the place to be.